 Cause: OracleAS Web Cache was unable to parse the Oracle-ECID request header.
 Action: Correct the syntax of the Oracle-ECID request header.

 WXE-11313 The cache server reached the maximum number of allowed incoming connections.
-Listening is temporarily suspended.
+Listening is temporarily suspended on port %d.

-Cause: The cache server reached the maximum number of incoming connections specified in the Resource Limits page.
+Cause: The cache server reached the maximum number of incoming connections specified in the Resource Limits and Timeouts page of Oracle Enterprise Manager or Resource Limits page or OracleAS Web Cache Manager.

 Action: Try again later.
-If this message persists, increase the Maximum Incoming Connections in the Resource Limits page of OracleAS Web Cache Manager.
+If this message persists, increase the maximum incoming connections in the Resource Limits and Timeouts page of Oracle Enterprise Manager or OracleAS Web Cache Manager.

-WXE-11314 Listening has resumed.
+WXE-11314 Listening has resumed on port %d.